SaraNageeb/meta-frontend/2- Programming with JavaScript/10- Functions/1- Javascript Function.md

 **The Differences Between Function Expressions & Declarations**

-There are a few key differences between function expressions and function declarations:

 * Function declarations are hoisted, while function expressions are not.
 This means that you can call a function declaration before it is defined, but you cannot do this with a function expression.

 * With function expressions, you can use a function immediately after it is defined.
 With function declarations, you have to wait until the entire script has been parsed.